 - A party who is pregnant by the other party

-- A child who resides or has resided in the same household as the defendant and is related by blood to a former spouse of the defendant or to a person who resides or who has resided in the same household as the defendant.
+- Minor who lives in the same house as the defendant, and is a blood relative to former spouse, or another who lives in the same house as the defendant;

 Criminal offenses under the Arizona's domestic violence laws, include: